InfraredThermometer/hello-world/README.md

 # hello-world
-My very first program here
+I edited the program to make it better